abudrionis/icdcoder/README.md

 *Note that for the commands to work, your working directory has to be the icdcoder folder.
 Also, if your using a virtual environment, it should be activated.
 If it was a while ago you cloned the repository, make sure you have the latest version by entering* `git pull`

 ### Training and testing using the main arguments

+The main arguments are the same for the basline_coder.py as for the BERT_coder.py.

-*Note that the arguments are mutually exclusive and one is required to run the BERT_coder.py script*
+*Note that the arguments are mutually exclusive and one is required to run the baseline_coder.py script*

 #### Training only